phonopy/phonopy/_sources/install.rst.txt

 By conda
 ^^^^^^^^^

-The python libraries are also possible to be installed using pip or conda.
+The python libraries may be also installed using pip or conda.
 Conda packages are distributed in binary and recommended often more than pip.
 The installation of necessary libraries is done as follows::